-www.erm.com

-Version: Final

-Project No.: 0500168

-Client: 3D Oil Limited
+Client: 3D Oil Limited www.erm.com Version: 3 Project No.: 0500168 12 June 2020 Page 218

-16 July 2019

-Page 149

 Control Measure Control Adopted Justification Performance Standard Ref.
-Legislative Requirements No relevant legislation has been identified.
+Legislative Requirements 1 No relevant legislation has been identified.
 N/A N/A N/A Good Industry Practice Issue of marine navigation warnings and Notice to Mariners of survey presence and towed array Yes AHS will be contacted four weeks prior to the commencement of the survey for the publication of related Notices to Mariners.
 This will ensure other users that may potentially be present in the Operational Area are aware of the survey.
 Implementation will reduce the likelihood of interactions with other marine users.
 2.1 Good industry practice, environmental benefit outweighs additional cost.
 Pre-survey notification to AMSA JRCC, issue of AUSCOAST warnings Yes The AMSA JRCC will be contacted 24-48 hrs before operations commence for issuing of radio- navigation warnings.
 This will ensure other users that may potentially be present in the Operational Area are aware of the survey.
 Implementation will reduce the likelihood of interactions with other marine users.
+2.2 Good industry practice, environmental benefit outweighs additional cost.
+Notification will be provided to fisheries stakeholders, prior to survey commencement and following survey completion.
+Yes Notification will be provided to fisheries stakeholders four weeks prior to commencement of the survey and two weeks following completion of the survey.
+Implementation of the control will reduce the likelihood of interactions with marine users.
 Good industry practice, environmental benefit outweighs additional cost.
-2.2 Notification will be provided to fisheries stakeholders four weeks prior to commer Notification will be provided to fisheries stakeholders four weeks prior to commencement of the survey and two weeks following completion of the survey.
-Implementation of the control will reduce the likelihood of interactions with marine users.
-2.3 Communications protocols; SIMOPS and work programming; Hazard management; and Emergency response.
-1.5
+2.3 4.5 3D Oil will engage with proponents identified as having potential concurrent seismic Yes Engagement with titleholders for potential concurrent MSS activities prior to acquisition commencing, and development of a concurrent operations plan, which will include the following aspects: 1.5 activities prior to commencing the Sauropod survey and develop a concurrent operations plan for any concurrent surveys identified Communications protocols;SIMOPS and work programming;Hazard management; and within 40 km of the Acquisition Area.
+Emergency response.Good industry practice, environmental benefit outweighs additional cost.